david1u/chess-game/README.md

  > A square class made up of 3 member variables: 2 bool variables called color and occupied for white and black squares and telling whether the square is occupied by a piece respectively, and a Piece variable called currPiece that tells what piece is on the tile.
 Contains 2 public void functions called setPiece(Piece newPiece) and removePiece().

  > **Board Class**
  > A board class with 3 private member variables: a 2-D array of Square objects called chessBoard and 2 Piece arrays called eliminatedW and eliminatedB for keeping track of the pieces on each side that have been eliminated.
 Contains void initializeBoard() function, getPiece() function that takes a character and int and returns the piece at that coordinate, void pieceTakenB and pieceTakenW functions that take a Piece object and add it to the corresponding eliminated array, and a checkMove() function that takes 2 Piece parameters and returns a boolean.
 Composed of square objects.

+ > **UPDATES**
+ > In this class diagram update we applied the single responsibility principle while also reinforcing the interface segregation principle.
+First of all, we decided to remove the display board function and display menu function from the board class and the menu class respectively.
+We did this to avoid storing data and displaying to terminal in the same class.
+Second, we added the unique features that some chess pieces posses, ie. en passant, castling.
+This falls under interface segregation principle because we are not implementing functions that are never used in other chess pieces.

  > ## Phase III